Urgent Support

 Black Country Women’s Aid & Birmingham Women’s Aid – support individuals subjected to domestic abuse and exploitation to escape violence, cope with trauma and rebuild their lives.

 Umbrella (Sexual health support) is an organisation which offers various services relating to sexual health, for example, self-sampling STI kits that can be ordered online.
 The national sexual health helpline number is 0800 567 123 and it is free to call.
 For more information please visit the NHS's 'Where can I get sexual health advice, now?' webpage.
 Umbrella also offer a Young People’s Counselling Service.
 To self-refer call 0121 237 5700 or text 0734 173 9453 (Monday – Wednesday) 0796 845 9179 (Wednesday – Friday).
+Birmingham LGBT offers a range of services focused on improving the health and wellbeing of individuals, including sexual health support, LGBT Independent Sexual Violence Advisor (ISVA) and wellbeing support services.

 Dedicated support for men can be provided by SurvivorsUK who offer a range of support services, including counselling, therapy appointments and online chat.
 The organisation was established as a service for male survivors, however they are an inclusive service and welcome anyone who identifies as male, trans, non-binary, has identified as male in the past, or anyone who feels that we are the right fit for them.